 Give more to the CPDJA Facebook groups than you take.
 This ensures value for everyone.
-With the exception of some limited promotional opportunities we provide to our Allied Members, all personal or DJ business related soliciting, contests, self-promotion, unauthorized live-streaming and sharing of irrelevant links are not permitted.
+With the exception of some limited promotional opportunities we provide to our Allied Members, all personal or DJ business related soliciting, contests, self-promotion, unauthorized live-streaming, watch parties and sharing of irrelevant links are not permitted.

 Political and religious posts are not appropriate in CPDJA Facebook groups and will be removed immediately.
 Respect the law, including those laws governing defamation, discrimination, harassment, copyright and fair use.
 Publication of copyrighted material is not allowed unless you can provide license to be able to share it.

 Being part of Facebook groups requires mutual trust.
 Authentic, expressive discussions make groups great, but may also be sensitive and private.
 What's shared in a Facebook group should stay in the group.
 If something isn’t meant for or appropriate for everyone in the group, take it private (such as into Facebook Messenger).

 Group members are prohibited from deleting threads they have started after another member has replied to it.
 If a thread you have started contains comments not fitting the purpose of the group, please report it for moderation (click/tap the three little dots or hold finger on comment).
 Deleting an active thread without permission from an admin may result in removal from the group.